 Report generated an empty result while uploading C# coverage data#

-If you are using dotCover to generate coverage reports for your C# projects, you must use the dotCover detailedXML report format as follows:
+If you're using dotCover to generate coverage reports for your C# projects, you must use the dotCover detailedXML report format as follows:

 dotCover.exe cover ... --reportType=DetailedXml

-If you are using dotCover to generate coverage reports for your C# projects, you should exclude xUnit files from the coverage analysis as follows:
+If you're using dotCover to generate coverage reports for your C# projects, you should exclude xUnit files from the coverage analysis as follows:

 dotCover.exe cover ... /Filters=-:xunit*

 By default, dotCover includes xUnit files in the coverage analysis and this results in larger coverage reports.
 This filter helps ensure that the resulting coverage data does not exceed the size limit accepted by the Codacy API when uploading the results.

 java.nio.charset.MalformedInputException when running the Codacy Coverage Reporter it means that the coverage report includes an unsupported character, perhaps on one of your source code file names.

 For maximum compatibility of your coverage reports with the Codacy Coverage Reporter, make sure that your coverage reports use UTF-8 encoding or remove any special characters from the reports.

 If you're experiencing segmentation faults when uploading the coverage results due to oracle/graal#624, execute the following command before running the reporter, as a workaround: